testingisdocumenting/webtau/webtau-docs/webtau/REST/complex-types.md

 If you want to make sure that all the values in the list are what you need - use `TableData`.

 :include-file: examples/scenarios/rest/springboot/listMatch.groovy

+# Order Agnostic Match

+Use `*key` column(s) if list order is not guaranteed

+:include-file: examples/scenarios/rest/springboot/listMatchByKey.groovy